prsteele/math-programming/examples/app/Example3SAT.md

 and simply lifts a variable to an expression containing just that variable.
 Writing `var x` is entirely equivalent to writing `1 *. x`.
-Similarly, we can use `con` to introduce a constant term into a linear expression.
+Similarly, we use `con` to introduce a constant term into a linear expression.

 We can now make a function that adds a constraint, given a clause.